-Since inception, we have financed operations primarily through sales of insurance policies and the net proceeds we have received from our issuance of preferred stock, debt, and sales of investments.
+Since inception, we have financed operations primarily through sales of insurance policies and the net proceeds we have received from our issuance of stock and debt and from sales of investments.
 Cash generated from operations is highly dependent on being able to efficiently acquire and maintain customers while pricing our insurance products appropriately.
 We are continuously evaluating alternatives for efficiently funding our ongoing operations.
 We expect, from time to time, to engage in a variety of financing transactions for such purposes, including the issuance of securities.
-In addition, we expect to meet our current debt obligations as they come due through internally generated funds from operations and cash currently available.
-As of March 31, 2021, we had \$1,106.3 million in cash and cash equivalents, of which \$1,050.4 million was held outside of regulated insurance entities.
-As of March 31, 2021, \$139.3 million was held in marketable securities.
+In addition, we expect to meet our current debt obligations as they come due, including the \$99.0 million of Term Loan A maturing in October of 2021, through refinancing, internally generated funds from operations or cash currently available.
+As of June 30, 2021, we had \$973.1 million in cash and cash equivalents, of which \$825.1 million was held outside of regulated insurance entities.
+As of June 30, 2021, \$134.7 million was held in marketable securities.
+As of June 30, 2021 we had \$100.0 million available under our revolving loan, of which there were no borrowings or letters of credit outstanding.

 Our cash and cash equivalents primarily consist of bank deposits and money market funds.
-Our marketable securities consist of U.S. treasury securities, municipal securities, corporate debt securities, residential and commercial mortgage-backed securities, and other debt obligations.
-We believe that our existing cash and cash equivalents, marketable securities and cash flow from operations will be sufficient to support working capital and capital expenditure requirements for at least the next 12 months.
+Our marketable securities consist of U.S. treasury securities and agencies, municipal securities, corporate debt securities, residential and commercial mortgage-backed securities, and other debt obligations.
+We believe that our existing cash and cash equivalents, marketable securities, borrowings under our revolving loan and cash flow from operations will be sufficient to support working capital and capital expenditure requirements for at least the next 12 months.